GoogleCloudPlatform/cortex-data-foundation/README.md

 * `schema_file`: Schema file in `src/table_schema` directory that maps API response fields to destination table's column names.
 * `key`: Columns (separated by comma) that forms a unique record for this table.
 * `is_metrics_table`: Indicates if a given entry is for a metric entity (in Google Ads API).
 System treats such tables a bit differently due to aggregated nature of such tables.
+* (Optional) `partition_details`: If you want this table to be partitioned for performance considerations.
+See Appendix section [Table Ppartition and Cluster Settings](#table-parition-and-cluster-settings) for details on how to configure this.
+* (Optional) `cluster_details`: If you want this table to be clustered for performance considerations.
+See Appendix section [Table Ppartition and Cluster Settings](#table-parition-and-cluster-settings) for details on how to configure this.

 #### `raw_to_cdc_tables`:
 This section has entries that control how data is moved from Raw tables to CDC tables.
 Each entry